viamrobotics/docs/docs/tutorials/try-viam.md

 ![alt_text](../img/try-viam/bannerinfo.png)

-The **CONTROL** tab contains panes for each component configured on the rover: the base, the left and right motors, the web game pad, the board, and two cameras.
+The **CONTROL** tab contains panels for each component configured on the rover: the base, the left and right motors, the web game pad, the board, and two cameras.
 The components are not displayed in any particular order and that order may vary between rovers and rentals.

 ![alt_text](../img/try-viam/image28.png)